jobu9395/titanic-flask/README.md

-* This is a simple repo showing how to serve an SKLearn ML model via Flask
+* This is a simple repo showing how to serve an SKLearn Preprocessor and XGBoost Classifier Pipeline ML model via Flask
 * To run this project, clone the repo
 * It is recommended to create a virtual environment using conda